opencv/opencv/modules/core/doc/basic_structures.rst

     :param size: Alternative new matrix size specification:  ``Size(cols, rows)``

-	:param sizes: An array of integers specifying the new array shape.
+    :param sizes: Array of integers specifying a new array shape.

     :param type: New matrix type.

 This is one of the key ``Mat`` methods.
 Most new-style OpenCV functions and methods that produce arrays call this method for each output array.
 The method uses the following algorithm:

 #.
     If the current array shape and the type match the new ones, return immediately.
+Otherwise, de-reference the previous data by calling
+    :cpp:func:`Mat::release`.

 #.
-    Otherwise, de-reference the previous data by calling :cpp:func:`Mat::release` #.
-    initialize the new header
+    Initialize the new header.

 #.
     Allocate the new data of ``total()*elemSize()``     bytes.